amielsy/Practical-Machine-Learning-Course-Project/pmlCourseProject.md

-# Predicting the Correctness of an Exercise
+# Identifying the Classification of a Barbell Lift Through Accelerometer Data
 Amiel Sy
 July 16, 2016